Virtual School Team

 There are four area learning advocates (ALAs) working across Devon.
 An advocate is someone who can speak on your behalf because they know you really well.
 Each one is responsible for children in care in schools in a particular area of Devon and they will get to know them, how they are getting on, what they do really well and about their needs.
 The ALAs will work with the school, parent or carer and together with other professionals will ensure that children in care are well supported and that their voice is heard.
 They can help identify additional support and will keep the Virtual School headteacher informed so that they know what is happening across Devon.Quality assurance and data

-The education welfare officers for children in care work closely with children in care, carers and schools and other agencies to promote, encourage and support regular school attendance and to reduce unnecessary absence and truancy.
+The Specialist Education Welfare Officers for children in care work closely with children in care, carers, schools and other agencies to promote, encourage and support regular school attendance and to reduce unnecessary absence and truancy.

-Inclusion officers may be called by a school when a child in care is experiencing difficulties possibly resulting in exclusion from school.
-Inclusion officers would involve learning advocates in working with schools to look at the provision and any additional resources which would help the child/young person to re-engage with their learning.
-Should the need for a change of school be needed the inclusion officer will organise a protocol meeting, following Devon’s agreed protocol for eliminating exclusion and assist in identifying the new school for the young person to transfer.
+When a child is experiencing difficulties and there is a need for a change of school, an Inclusion Officer would become involved.
+Inclusion Officers would involve learning advocates in working with schools to look at the provision and any additional resources which would help the child/young person to re-engage with their learning.
+Should the need for a change of school be needed the Inclusion Officer will organise a protocol meeting, following Devon’s agreed protocol for eliminating exclusion and assist in identifying the new school for the young person to transfer.

 For more information see Education Inclusion Service.Other professionals